HanjalaShihab/Nature-Portfolio/README.md

 # Nature-Portfolio

-This is a Portfolio design for a Traveler.Like the whole experience and informations about a traveler and his works.
+This is a responsive Portfolio design for a Traveler.Like the whole experience and informations about a traveler and his works.

 I created this using CSS, HTML and a little bit of JavaScript.This is just a template.